 The proportion of separations in the lowest resource split for adjacent AR-DRGs can be used as a measure of apparent variation among Australian states and territories in the reporting and coding of additional diagnoses.
-The proportion is standardised to the national distribution of adjacent AR-DRGs to take into account differing casemixes (Coory & Cornes 2005).
+The proportion is standardised to the national distribution of adjacent AR-DRGs to consider differing casemixes (Coory & Cornes 2005).